chriscanipe/ai2html/README.md

+### ai2html for Mizzou students

 This is a fork of the open-sourced Axios ai2html instance found [here](https://github.com/axioscode/ai2html)

 And that is a fork of the original NYTimes instance found [here](http://ai2html.org)

+## What's unique about it

+This `slug.ai` template is exactly the same as the one we use at Axios with a few changes.
+It uses the same Google web font used on the Missourian site ([Source Sans Pro](https://fonts.google.com/specimen/Source+Sans+Pro?selection.family=Source+Sans+Pro)).
+The Missourian graphics template uses Franklin Gothic.
+They're fairly similar.

+I've added the Missouri graphics color palette and style references to the `slug.ai` file as well.

 ### How to install ai2html